Psychiatric Service Dog

 Psychiatric Service Dog Registration

-What’s required: If you have a psychiatric service dog, youcan voluntarily register your service dogwith ServiceDogCertifications.org and obtain service animal paraphernalia.
+What’s required: If you have a psychiatric service dog, you can voluntarily register your service dog with ServiceDogCertifications.org and obtain service animal paraphernalia.
 Under ADA rules, registering a service animal does not confer legal rights, but registrations and service animal accessories are routinely used by handlers for their personal convenience.
 Check out this link for full details on how to register a dog as a psychiatric service dog.

-Why do it: As someone with an invisible disability, you may want a method for strangers or workers to understand immediately that your animal companion is not just a pet or an emotional support animal.
-Not only does this help set proper boundaries, PSD registration and accessories can also help protect your privacy by reducing the need to answer unwelcome questions.
+Why do it: As someone with an invisible disability, you may want a method for strangers or workers to immediately understand that your animal companion is not just a pet or an emotional support animal.
+Not only does this help set proper boundaries, but PSD registration and accessories can also help protect your privacy by reducing the need to answer unwelcome questions.
 Keep in mind this is completely optional and does not substitute for proper training and professional help in evaluating a psychiatric condition.

 What can help: Vests, tags, ID cards, harnesses, and other service animal gear are designed to help you enter public spaces with your PSD with confidence.
 These items also help ward off annoying and potentially unsafe approaches by strangers and children who may not realize your PSD is a working animal and not a pet.
 Service Dog Certifications can keep your psychiatric service dog’s information in its registration database and issue an identification ID card, certificate, or vest, depending on your needs.